-Today, we’re using Samuel Adams Octoberfest for our beer battered deep fried cheese curds recipe.
+Today, I’m using Samuel Adams Octoberfest for my beer battered deep fried cheese curds recipe.
 This seasonal beer has a deep amber color with a lot of malt flavor to it, which is just perfect for turning cheese curds into the ultimate cold season comfort food.

 Pairings with Fried Cheese Curds

 While fried cheese may be the ultimate comfort food or game-day snack, you don’t have to eat them on their own.
 Beer battered cheese curds make an excellent side with burgers or ribs.
 Treat them almost like an alternative to french fries or tater tots and you can’t go wrong.